jaisum147/gaze-controlled-virtual-mouse/README.md

     2.MediaPipe
     3.NumPy
     4. PyAutoGUI

-  run this in command prompt to install : pip install opencv-python mediapipe numpy pyautogui
+  to install use  : pip install opencv-python mediapipe numpy pyautogui

   and

-  to verify wheter it is installed or not you can run this and check in command prompt: python -c "import cv2, mediapipe, numpy, pyautogui; print('All installed successfully')"
+  to verify wheter it is installed or not use : python -c "import cv2, mediapipe, numpy, pyautogui; print('All installed successfully')"

 -->step 3 : Run the program